vukbgit/simplex/README.md

     * __share__: libraries installed through npm, Yarn, and any other third-part javascript and css asset
         * __package.json__: npm/Yarn configuration file, requires Bootstrap, jQuery and popper.js lates plus [patternfly 4](https://pf4.patternfly.org), customize at need
     * __.htaccess__: redirects ALL requests beginning with "public/" to _index.php_ except the ones for files really existing into filesystem (css, js, etc.)
-* __.gitignore__: in a developement/production flow I commit file to a private repository form the developement site and pull them into the production one; this .gitignore file excludes some Simplex folders/files from commit
+* __.gitignore__: in a development/production flow I commit file to a private repository form the development site and pull them into the production one; this .gitignore file excludes some Simplex folders/files from commit
 * __.htaccess__: root Apache directives
     * sets environment variables that are readable into PHP code
         * based on domain: